Senior Lecturer in Eighteenth-Century Literature

 I have built up a substantial range of teaching experience, having taught in Universities since 2011.
 I am also passionate about public engagement and ever keen to find new ways to disseminate information and engage in knowledge exchange.
 For instance, in 2016 I secured funding to work with playwright Javaad Alipoor and the Eclipse Theatre company to produce and perform a live show based on my archival research at Sheffield's Festival of the Mind.

 At York St John University, I lecture across the Literature programme, specialising in eighteenth-century literature.
 I am Level 5 co-ordinator and co-director of the York Research Unit for the Study of Satire.

-I am also a Fellow of the Higher Education Academy.
+I am also a Senior Fellow of the Higher Education Academy.

 I am a robust and dynamic teacher, offering a wide-range of teaching on the Literature programme.
 I typically teach on first-year modules, such as 1EN600: Introduction to Literary Studies 1 and 2 and 1EN601 Writing, Research and Literature.
 I also regularly teach on 1EN230 Forms of Narrative, 2EN601 Science Fiction for Survival, 2EN510 Literature at Work and 3EN290 Gender and Sexualities, and I contribute sessions to MA in Contemporary Literature.